NVIDIA/aistore/authn/README.md

 A token is validated by target.
 The token must not be expired and it must not be in black list.
 Black list is a list of revoked tokens: tokens that are revoked with REST API or belong to deleted users.
 List of revoked tokens is broadcast over the cluster on change.
 Periodically the list is cleaned up by removing expired tokens.

-### Calling DFC proxy API
+### Calling AIStore proxy API

-If authentication is enabled a REST API call to the DFC proxy must include a valid token issued by the AuthN.
+If authentication is enabled a REST API call to the AIStore proxy must include a valid token issued by the AuthN.
 The token is passed in the request header in the format: `Authorization: Bearer <token>`.
 Curl example: `curl -L  http://localhost:8080/v1/buckets/* -X GET -H 'Content-Type: application/json' -H 'Authorization: Bearer eyJhbGciOiJIUzI1NiIs'`.

 At this moment, only requests to buckets and objects API require a token.